faseeh-22/Ansible-Assignment_Transfer-Script/README.md

 **- Transfer the Script:**
 ```
- - copy: Copies a file from the control machine to the remote host.
+ -copy: Copies a file from the control machine to the remote host.

- - src: Source file path on the control machine.
+ -src: Source file path on the control machine.

- - dest: Destination path on the remote host.
+ -dest: Destination path on the remote host.

- - mode: Sets the file permissions to allow script execution.
+ -mode: Sets the file permissions to allow script execution.
 ```

 **- Execute the Script:**
 ```
- - command: Executes a command on the remote host.
+ -command: Executes a command on the remote host.
 ```
  - The script is executed using the `sh` command.